Spring 2026 Arrives Early for Butterflies

 The woodpile, a closer look (photo by Kelly Ricks)

-If my research is correct [please correct this Steve if it’s not], depending on temperature, Whites can spend anywhere from 2 – 3 weeks as a caterpillar, and then 1 – 2 weeks in chrysalis.
+So how did a Cabbage White manage to emerge as an adult and survive in such cold conditions on the high plains of northeastern New Mexico?
+If my research is correct, depending on temperature, Whites can spend anywhere from 2 – 3 weeks as a caterpillar, and then 1 – 2 weeks in chrysalis.
 Placing those spans at their maximum, we might assume this individual was a caterpillar during our unseasonably warm early to mid-November.
-It would have enjoyed daytime highs regularly reaching the mid-upper 60s (a monthly high of 75ºF), and endured overnight temperatures primarily hovering just above and below freezing (a monthly low of 15ºF).
+It would have enjoyed daytime highs regularly reaching the mid-upper 60s (a monthly high of 75ºF) and endured overnight temperatures primarily hovering just above and below freezing (a monthly low of 15ºF).
+Perhaps it fashioned its chrysalis to the underside of a log—far enough back in the pile that I hadn’t yet brought it indoors to the woodstove.
+Perhaps it emerged on November’s warmest days.
 December was less forgiving, but still unseasonably mild with daytime highs generally in the 40s and 50s (a monthly high of 60ºF).
 Overnight lows were harsher.
-A cold front early on plunged baseline temperatures well below 0º, with another late in the month dropping to a low between -10º and -15º F. A welcome mid-month snowfall also dropped about 10 inches.
+An early cold front plunged overnight temperatures well below 0º, and another late in the month dropped to a low between -10º and -15º F. A welcome mid-month snowfall also dropped about 10 inches.
+Perhaps this is just one more indicator of a warming climate.

 Going the Extra Kilometer: Identifying and Curbing Bias in Butterfly Occurrence Data, by Thomas Bulger